lyapustin/Images-Reinvented/README.md

 ## Feedback

-This plugin is a edited version of plugin by <a href="https://github.com/roydigerhund">Matthias Martin</a>, all thanks to him.
+This plugin is an edited version of plugin by <a href="https://github.com/roydigerhund">Matthias Martin</a>, all thanks to him.